 Miller v.
 American Family Publishing, 284 N.J.
 Super 67, 76 (App.
 Div.
-1995)(Consumer Fraud Act in three respects.
+1995)(Consumer Fraud Act and Contests)

 First, plaintiff said that the defendants deliberately planted the impression that the chances of winning in its sweepstakes were enhanced by ordering a magazine subscription.
 Second, plaintiffs claimed that those who responded to defendant's earlier mailings were, thereafter, urged to submit further responses from misrepresentations that they had survived a “winnowing down” process which had placed them in a select group of finalists and had increased their chances of winning.
 Thirdly, plaintiffs pointed to defendant’s “alert” to sweepstakes participants who had not ordered the magazines, implying that a continued failure to subscribe would lead to their being dropped from the contest.
 The Court held as follows:

 The Court held specifically that the defendant’s disclaimers, nor the literal truth of the solicitations, constituted a defense to any of the plaintiffs’ claims.
-Id. at 84.